IngoScholtes/kdd2018-tutorial/docs/index.md

 The tutorial will take place on **Wednesday August 22, 2018** in ICC Capital Suite Room 2+3+4 of the [ExCel London](https://www.excel.london/organiser/venue-map), 1 Western Gateway, Royal Victoria Dock, London, E16 1FR.

+# Prerequisites

+Participants should bring a laptop with a python 3.x environment.
+See [setup instructions](/kdd2018-tutorial/setup).
+Some basic prior exposure to python is beneficial.
+In the first session of the tutorial we will give a brief introduction to interactive data science with python, jupyter notebook, and VS Code.

 # Schedule

-The schedule of the tutorial is as follows:
+The tutorial consists of three parts that give an overvoew of different software frameworks for higher-order network analysis.

+## Part I: Higher-Order Network Anlytics with [`pathpy`](http://www.pathpy.net)

-## Session 1: Introduction to Higher-Order Network Analytics
+### Session: Introduction to Higher-Order Network Analytics
 *08:30 - 10:00*

 Tutor: [Ingo Scholtes, Data Analytics Group, University of Zurich](http://ifi.uzh.ch/dag)